Updated: August 19, 2026 — By North York Guide Team • Reviewed August 2026

 Worth Knowing

-The real coal tandoor sets this place apart — you can taste the difference in the kebabs and naan.
+You can taste the coal in the kebabs and naan.
 Gets busy on weekend evenings.
+Avenue Rd is the quietest stretch on this list — no mall crowds.

 Practical Details